rahul1947/SP12-Breadth-First-Search-and-Enumeration/README.md

    a Graph) using BFS.
 2. Implementation of an Algorithm to find Odd-Length Cycle in a Tree.
 3. Implementation of Enumeration of all Paths in a connected Graph.
-4. Enumeration of all permutation with alternate parities.
+4. Enumeration of all permutation with alternate parities in lexicographic order.

 ### Author
 * [Rahul Nalawade](https://github.com/rahul1947)